Garçon à la pipe

-Garçon à la Pipe (English: Boy with a Pipe) is an oil on canvas painting by Pablo Picasso.
+Garçon à la Pipe ('Boy with a Pipe') is an oil on canvas painting by Pablo Picasso.
 It was painted in 1905 when Picasso was 24 years old, during his Rose Period, soon after he settled in the Montmartre area of Paris.
 The painting depicts a Parisian adolescent boy who holds a pipe in his left hand and wears a garland of flowers on his head, surrounded by two floral decorations.
 The subject was a local boy named "P’tit Louis" who died at a young age.
 The painting is listed as one of the most expensive paintings, after being sold at Sotheby's auction for $104 million on 5 May 2004.
 It is currently the fifth highest selling painting by Picasso.

 Background

 In 1905, Picasso was still a struggling artist and had settled in Montmartre in Paris.
 He was living in poverty in a dilapidated artist building at 13 rue Ravignan known as Le Bateau-Lavoir.
 Picasso had made the transition from his earlier pessimistic Blue Period and was now in a new, more optimistic phase known as his Rose Period.